 Like Ajax Search, this plugin implements AJAX to automatically display results as visitors type.
 These live results display the item image and price alongside the name.

-Advanced Woo Search is free, but there’s also a premium version for $49 which allows for more fine-grained search customization through an advanced settings page.
+Advanced Woo Search is free, but there’s also a premium version starting at $59 which allows for more fine-grained search customization through an advanced settings page.
 It also lets you include or exclude items by certain attributes, and relieves the limit on the number of times you can place the Advanced Woo Search form on your online store.

-If you’re using (or considering) the popular Jetpack plugin on your website, an upgrade to the Professional plan activates search.
-Jetpack improves WordPress search by utilizing an optimized ranking algorithm, advanced filtering by custom taxonomies and post types, mobile responsiveness, multi-language support, and, of course, faster results.
+If you’re using (or considering) the popular Jetpack plugin on your website, Site Search is a paid upgrade that replaces the built-in search functionality of WordPress.
+Jetpack's powerful replacement provides an optimized ranking algorithm, advanced filtering by custom taxonomies and post types, mobile responsiveness, multi-language support, and, of course, faster results.

 Swiftype is a highly advanced WordPress search and ranking solution.
 Similar to other options in our list, it extensively indexes your website content, including documents.
 However, it runs its algorithms and rankings in the cloud (i.e., on its own servers), taking much of the load off your own web server.
 This whole process gives your search a boost — it will be especially noticeable on large, content-heavy websites.